roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 Nope.
 Not enough.

-Turns out lots of people pay attention to that stuff.
+Turns out lots of people pay attention to whispers.
 Pay attention to and participate in.
 I assume Mark Burnett thinks of these people when he develops a new smash hit for TV.